vLeov/php-chess/docs/read-moves.md

 )
 ```

-In both cases the `validate()` method will throw a Chess\Exception\PlayException if the RAV movetext is not valid.
 This is how to obtain the validated movetext.

 ```php
 $movetext = $ravPlay->getRavMovetext()->getMovetext();
 ```

-You may want to remove tabs and spaces from a valid RAV movetext with the help of the `filtered()` method.
+The `filtered()` method is to remove tabs and spaces.

 ```php
 $movetext = $ravPlay->getRavMovetext()->filtered();